 If your degree is in another subject, you need to study a 2-year full time postgraduate course in social work.

-If you have a non-graduate qualification in social work, you can study part time for an Honours degree while working in a social care job, with time off for practice placements.
-This route is much less common.
-You might get training leading to a qualification through a local authority training scheme.
+If you have a non-graduate qualification in social work, you can study part time distance learning for an Honours degree while working in a social care setting.
+In Scotland this route is offered by Robert Gordon University and the Open University in Scotland.
+Your employer may pay your tuition costs.

 If you have a first degree in another subject and want to study for a postgraduate qualification in social work, you may be eligible for a bursary from the SSSC.
 Bursaries are available if you have been offered a full time place on a postgraduate programme in Scotland.
 The number of bursaries available is limited.
 See the SSSC (Scottish Social Services Council) website for more information.